-The Irish Flag drink is a layered shooter cocktail featuring Irish Cream, green creme de menthe and Licor 43.
-This combination mimics the colors of the Irish flag – green, orange and white.
+The Irish Flag shot is a layered shooter cocktail featuring green creme de menthe, Baileys Irish cream and Grand Marnier.
+This combination mimics the colors of the Irish flag – green, white and orange from bottom to top.

 It’s not as hard as you think.
 You can do it with just a spoon, or you might want some cocktail pourers if your bottles are very full.

 Pourers make it easy to control how fast the liquid flows from the bottle into the glass.
 They’re one of your best tools for pouring layered cocktails.

 You can use whatever brands you like in the Irish Flag shot.
 But be aware there could be color differences or the layers may rearrange themselves on you.

 The specific brands used here were De Kuyper’s Green Creme de Menthe, Baileys (because it usually looks closer to white than other brands) and Grand Marnier.

 However you make it, this is a gorgeous drink with a wonderful flavor.
 Most everyone is sure to love it.

 If you drink the Irish Flag shot slowly, with the layers intact, you actually taste it in layers.
 First the orange of the Grand Marnier, then the caramel notes of the Irish Cream, and finally the minty creme de menthe.

 If you chug it so you get all three layers at once, the dominant note is the caramel.
 That’s quickly followed by a hint of orange and something sharp (that’s the mint) that’s hard to identify.
 It all blends together to create one taste.